CarterEVERYTHING-Codes/ClassVote/README.md

 *   Create new voting sessions with a unique 6-digit code (either anonymously or linked to a Google account).
 Participants join at `classvote.online`.
 *   Join existing sessions using the code at `classvote.online`.
 *   **Mandatory Nicknames:** Users must enter a unique nickname (per session) before participating.
 Nicknames are immutable once set.
-*   Admin can optionally define a list of presenters for the session.
-Presenter names that match a participant's nickname will link the scores to that participant's account (UID).
-*   Admin can add current participants (with nicknames) to the presenter list textarea.
+*   **Presenter Queue Management:** Admin can add participants (who have set a nickname) to an ordered presenter queue.
+Admin can remove presenters from the queue or clear it entirely.
-*   Admin can advance through presenters ("Next Feedback Round"), resetting scores and feedback rounds for each.
-Scores for each presenter are recorded (with UID if matched) for an overall session leaderboard and for individual user result history.
-The textarea visually updates to show remaining presenters.
+*   **Voting Modes:** Admin can set the session to "Single Vote per Round" (default, one vote per user per presenter) or "Infinite Votes per Round" (users can vote multiple times for the current presenter).
+*   **Round Controls (Contextual):**
+    *   If Presenter Queue is active:
+        *   "Start Next Feedback Round": Records scores for the current presenter, advances to the next, resets like/dislike counts, and opens voting.
+Handles end of queue.
+        *   "Reset Current Presenter's Votes": Resets like/dislike counts for the active presenter without recording scores or advancing.
+    *   If Presenter Queue is empty (General Feedback Mode):
+        *   "Reset General Session Votes": Resets like/dislike counts for the session.
 *   Current presenter's name (if any) is displayed to all participants.
-*   If no presenters are defined, feedback applies to the general session.
 *   Real-time "like" and "dislike" voting.
 *   Admin controls for vote sounds (on/off) and live results visibility (show/hide).
-*   Admin can kick participants from the session.
+*   Admin can kick participants from the session (also removes them from presenter queue if present).
 *   Live leaderboard displaying current scores (admin can hide/reveal), adapts to general session or specific presenter.
 *   **Presenter Self-View:** A presenter can see their own scores even if general results are hidden by the admin, if their UID is matched.
 *   **Overall Session Leaderboard:** Displayed as presenters complete their rounds, or when the presenter queue is finished or the session ends, showing scores for all presenters in that session.
 Sorts by likes.